|Feedback on G5 Tower Random Shutdowns

 You may add this piece of news on your page...
 Hope this helps somebody else!!!

 I asked he report back if the PMU issue re-appears later.

 "My G5 1.8GHz PowerPC recently began randomly shutting down, anything from 2 to 60 minutes after restart.
 Usually just went black and shut down; once or twice rebooted spontaneously.
 I tried all the obvious fixes - checked for bad caps (none), blew out dust from fans and checked that they worked, installed a temperature monitor, tried to reinstall the OS but always interrupted by crashes.
 (Did you reset the PMU? (shut down, disconnect AC power cord for a minute or two).
-Interrupted/incomplete OS installs could create even more problems as well.-Mike) Took it to the Apple Store and got the OS installed, then of course it worked fine and didn't crash.
+Interrupted/incomplete OS installs could create even more problems as well.-M) Took it to the Apple Store and got the OS installed, then of course it worked fine and didn't crash.
 The 'genius' there reset the PMU in case it was that.

 Came home, set up, and the crashes continued as before.

 What was different about my home environment?
 Hotter than the store, yes, but the temp readings I was getting were not extreme.
 What about peripherals?